emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 ## __Dataclasses__

-In simple terms `Dataclasses` are python classes which is suitable for storing objects data.
+In simple terms, `Dataclasses` are python classes that are suitable for storing objects data.

+Before dataclasses in python3.7+, creating a class with data was a bit of a headache and lots of repetition.
-Before dataclasses was introducted in python3.7+, one was required to construct an class (object class name Employee) with data `id`, `name` instantiated as such via the `__init__()` constructor method.
+If we wanted to construct an object class name `Employee` with data `id` and `name`,  the data would be instantiated via the `__init__()` constructor method.

 ```python
 class Employee: